FairRootGroup/ODC/plugins/rp-epn-slurm/README.md

 ```
 --zones online:8:/home/user/slurm-online.cfg calib:8:/home/user/slurm-calib.cfg
 ```
-`--zones` takes any number of string arguments that translate into zone configurations in in `<name>:<numSlots>:<slurmCfgPath>` format.
+`--zones` takes any number of string arguments that translate into zone configurations in the `<name>:<numSlots>:<slurmCfgPath>` format.
 The arguments are:
 - **name** - the name of the zone
 - **numSlots** - translates to `--slots` of DDS submit command (slots per agent), which for Slurm translates to `#SBATCH --cpus-per-task <numSlots>` entry in the sbatch file.
 Should be equal or higher for the number of deployed tasks for this zone.
-- **slurmCfgPath** - A full path to a slurm config file, which is appended to the [slurm sbatch file](https://slurm.schedmd.com/sbatch.html).
-Here you can specify any additional slurm parameters that you want to use for this zone.
+- **slurmCfgPath** - A full path to a Slurm config file, which is appended to the [slurm sbatch file](https://slurm.schedmd.com/sbatch.html).
+Here you can specify any additional Slurm parameters that you want to use for this zone.

-For DDS tasks and collections to be deployed on the configured zones, they have to specify the `groupname` requirement with the zone name as its value (see example below).
+For DDS tasks and collections to be deployed on the configured zones, they have to specify the `groupname` requirement with the zone name as its value (see an example below).

 ### Example Usage